lynx-x-ray-observatory/soxs/doc/source/external_packages.rst

 to be a "approximation" tool to estimate issues such as source confusion, background effects, pileup, and other similar issues.

-The SIMPUT files produced by XRStools can be used as inputs to SIMX.
+The SIMPUT files produced by SOX can be used as inputs to SIMX.

 pyXSIM
 ------